eLearning

 Idea

-Since this blog post we have rebranded from IT Training Department to techstructional.
+Since this post was originally published, we have rebranded from IT Training Department to techstructional.
 You can read more about why we did that.
 Every mention of IT Training Department is now techstructional unless it doesn’t make sense contextually.

 We’re kicking off the new techstructional website with a new blog post about our goal and where that goal came from.
 This is the birth of our blog and how it came to be.

 You’ll find more than just that, though.
-I go over a lot of where I started and how I got into IT and technical training.
-It also covers exactly the solutions we offer to solve corporate technical training problems and deliver a superior experience.
-I even break down some specific cases where I used these solutions and how they can effectively help the organization and employees at the same time.
+I go over where I started and how I got into IT and technical training.
+It also covers the solutions we offer to solve corporate technical training problems and deliver a superior experience.
+I even break down some specific cases where I used these solutions and how they can simultaneously help the organization and employees.

 This is just a kickoff.
-There will be a lot more to come so make sure you come back for more and maybe even subscribe to our newsletter.
-You can do that just to the right or if you’re on a mobile device, at the bottom.
+There will be much more to come, so make sure you return for more and maybe even subscribe to our newsletter.
+You can do that just to the right or at the bottom if you’re on a mobile device.

 The IT Training Department Blog Is Born!